-Source & Copyright by Warriors in the Garden / Instagram
+Source Warriors in the Garden / Instagram & Copyright by jodyrogac / Instagram

-The George Floyd case has led to a global movement of protests against racial, systemic and social injustice.
-An important development is that the Black Lives Matter movement is increasingly coming into focus due to the media attention to the incident.
-However, as attention grows, the relevance of the topic is not new.
+The George Floyd case has sparked a global movement of protests against racial, systemic and social injustice.
+That the Black Lives Matter Exercise Due to the media attention to the incident, it is increasingly coming into the social focus, is an important development.
+While the Attention grows, the relevance of the topic is not new.
 In addition to racism, police violence against marginalized groups is a problem that has existed for many years.
-And that too Black Lives Matter Global Network It is precisely for this reason that it has been in existence since 2013.
-This shows that peaceful protests and the fight for justice must come out of acute events.
-It must be continuously and sustainably fought for positive change and actually to achieve it.
-How this works is shown by many activists who are committed to the fight for justice with their activism.
+And the Black Lives Matter Global Network has been in existence since 2013 for precisely this reason.
+This makes it clear that peaceful protests and the fight for justice must take precedence over acute events.
+We must continuously and sustainably fight for positive change and actually achieve it.
+How this works is shown by many activists who have committed themselves to the fight for justice with their activism.

 5 personalities whose activism inspires us to be part of promoting positive change

 - Patrisse Cullors-Brignac

 @osopepatrisse is an artist, educator and one of the most important figures of the activism scene, which fights against racist and systemic injustice.
 In 2013 she co-founded the Black Lives Matter Global Network.
 While this started as the viral #BlackLivesMatter, it has now become the world's most relevant organization against racism and the motto of the current, peaceful protests.
 In addition to her key role in BLM, Cullors-Brignac founded Dignity and Power Now, an initiative to reform LA prisons and fight for the dignity and fundamental rights of inmates.